R. Murray Schafer: Biography

+A practitioner of graphic notation, Schafer's compositional oeuvre of over 100 works drew inspiration from a wide range of sources and utilized an array of performative forces.
+His most ambitious creative achievement was Patria, a 12-part music-theatre series written over a 40-year period.

+In 1979, a five-record set of Schafer's music was included in the Anthology of Canadian Music series.
+The Schafer portrait in the Canadian Composers Portraits series was released in 2003.

-In 1987 Schafer was awarded the first Glenn Gould Prize in recognition of his contributions.
-He also won two JUNO Awards for Classical Composition of the Year: in 2004 for his "String Quartet No. 8", and in 2011 for his "Duo for Violin and Piano".
+Schafer received the first Glenn Gould Prize in 1987.
+He also received two Juno Awards for classical composition of the year: in 2004 for his String Quartet no. 8, and in 2011 for his Duo for Violin and Piano.

-In 2003 Schafer was the artistic director of Coimbra Vibra!, an event that celebrated music and the acoustic environment, gathering 1200 musicians and over 10000 spectators in the city of Coimbra (Portugal).
+In 2003 Schafer was the artistic director of Coimbra Vibra!, an event that celebrated music and the acoustic environment, gathering 1,200 musicians and over 10,000 spectators in Coimbra, Portugal.
 In 2005 Schafer was keynote speaker at the 12th International Congress on Sound and Vibration.
-His presentation was titled "I have never seen a sound."
-In 2005 Schafer was awarded the Walter Carsen Prize, by the Canada Council for the Arts, one of the top honours for lifetime achievement by a Canadian artist.
-In 2009, Schafer received the Governor General's Performing Arts Award for Lifetime Artistic Achievement, Canada's highest honour in the performing arts.
+His presentation was entitled, "I Have Never Seen a Sound."

+In 2005 Schafer was awarded the Walter Carsen Prize by the Canada Council for the Arts for lifetime achievement by a Canadian artist.
+In 2009, Schafer received the Governor General's Performing Arts Award for Lifetime Artistic Achievement.
 In 2013, he was made a Companion of the Order of Canada "for his contributions as an internationally renowned composer of contemporary music, and for his groundbreaking work in acoustic ecology".

-Schafer was a practitioner of graphic notation.
-He died at his home near Peterborough, Ontario, of complications of Alzheimer's disease on 14 August 2021.
+Schafer died at his rural home in Indian River near Peterborough, Ontario, of Alzheimer's disease on August 14, 2021.

-Starting in 2010 a World Listening Day organised by the World Listening Project has taken place annually on 18 July, with the date chosen in honour of Schafer's birthday.
+Since 2010, a World Listening Day organized by the World Listening Project has been held annually on July 18th; the date was chosen to honour Schafer's birthday.